Baobab Trivia Questions

 How much do you really know about Baobab?
 Below are 70 true or false statements.
 Click each one to reveal the answer and explanation.

-1.The baobab is also known as the 'Tree of Life' because every part of it is useful to humans and animals.
+1.The baobab is sometimes called the 'Tree of Life' because it supports entire ecosystems.

 Click to reveal answer ›